Layr-Labs/eigenlayer-contracts/docs/docgen/core/StrategyManager.md

 Deposits `amount` of `token` into the specified `strategy`, with the resultant shares credited to `depositor`

 _The `msg.sender` must have previously approved this contract to transfer at least `amount` of `token` on their behalf.
-Cannot be called by an address that is 'frozen' (this function will revert if the `msg.sender` is frozen)._
+Cannot be called by an address that is 'frozen' (this function will revert if the `msg.sender` is frozen).

+WARNING: Depositing tokens that allow reentrancy (eg. ERC-777) into a strategy is not recommended.
+This can lead to attack vectors
+         where the token balance and corresponding strategy shares are not in syncupon reentrancy._

 #### Parameters